SteelCompendium/data-md-dse/Bestiary/Chimera.md

     effect: The chimera uses Roar.
 The chimera then shifts their speed and can make a [[Free Strike|free strike]] against each enemy who comes within 1 of them during the move.
       When the chimera ends this movement, they use Dragon's Eruption.
+end_effect: At the end of their turn, the chimera can take 5 damage to end one save ends effect affecting them.
+This damage can't be reduced in any way.

 ```